 Translational Research: New excitement about SMA.

 Translational research is focused, goal-oriented and milestone-directed research associated with the “translation” of basic science discoveries to clinical treatments.
-The National Institutes of Health (NIH) has increased its focus on translational research and has initiated a project on spinal muscular atrophy, as a model for translational research funding.

 Unlike traditional investigator initiated grant funding, translational research is intended to be focused and rapid.
 It is intended to be applied to diseases for which late-stage therapeutics development is appropriate.
 These are cases in which the cause is known, there is sufficient understanding of the disease mechanism, and there is apparent feasibility for identifying treatments based on that mechanism.

 Spinal muscular atrophy meets those criteria.
 In fact, this excerpt from the minutes of a February 2002 meeting of the Advisory Council of the NIH’s National Institute of Neurological Disorders and Stroke (NINDS) explains the excitement:

 “Spinal muscular atrophy was chosen because of the severity of the disease, its relatively high incidence, and the fact that the gene has been identified and the gene product is known, resulting in leads on possible treatments.
 There is a gap in funding to advance research on SMA, but if progress can be made, it would have implications for other diseases.”